irfanhakim-as/linux-wiki/topics/samba.md

     Replace the IP address and the hostname of the remote Samba server accordingly.

-5. Add our mounting options for the remote directory using the system's `fstab` file:
+5. Add our mount configuration for the remote directory using the system's `fstab` file:

    - Declare the mounting options for the remote directory: